 2.1.3 The appearance condition

 Aristotle observed that “reasoning and refutation are sometimes real and sometimes not, but appear to be real owing to men’s inexperience; for the inexperienced are like those who view things from a distance” (SR, 1 164b25).
-The idea here is first that there are arguments that appear to be better than they really are, and second that people inexperienced in arguments may mistake the appearance for the reality and thus be taken in by a bad argument or refutation.
+The ideas here are first that there are arguments that appear to be better than they really are; and second that people inexperienced in arguments may mistake the appearance for the reality and thus be taken in by a bad argument or refutation.
 Apparent refutations are primarily explained in terms of apparent deductions: thus, with one exception, Aristotle’s fallacies are in the main a catalogue of bad deductions that appear to be good deductions.
 The exception is ignoratio elenchi in which, in one of its guises, the deduction contains no fallacy but the conclusion proved only appears to contradict the answerer’s thesis.

 Aristotle devotes considerable space to explaining how the appearance condition may arise.
-At the outset he mentions the argument that turns upon names (SR 1 165a6), saying that it is the most prolific and usual explanation: because that there are more things than names, some names will have to denote more than one thing, thereby creating the possibility of ambiguous terms and expressions.
+At the outset he mentions the argument that turns upon names (SR 1 165a6), saying that it is the most prolific and usual explanation: because there are more things than names, some names will have to denote more than one thing, thereby creating the possibility of ambiguous terms and expressions.
 That the ambiguous use of a term goes unnoticed allows the illusion that an argument is a real deduction.
-The explanation of how the false appearance can arise is similarity of words or expressions with different meanings, and the smallness of differences in meaning between some expressions (SR 7 169a23–169b17).
+The explanation of how the false appearance can arise is in the similarity of words or expressions with different meanings, and the smallness of differences in meaning between some expressions (SR 7 169a23–169b17).

 2.1.4 List and classification

 The fallacies dependent on language are equivocation, amphiboly, combination of words, division of words, accent and form of expression.
 Of these the first two have survived pretty much as Aristotle thought of them.
-Equivocation results from the exploitation of a term's ambiguity and amphiboly comes about through indefinite grammatical structure.
+Equivocation results from the exploitation of a term’s ambiguity and amphiboly comes about through indefinite grammatical structure.
 The one has to do with semantical ambiguity, the other with syntactical ambiguity.
 However, the way that Aristotle thought of the combination and division fallacies differs significantly from modern treatments of composition and division.
-Aristotle's fallacies are the combinations and divisions of words which alter meanings, e.g., "walk while sitting" vs. "walk-while-sitting," (i.e., to have the ability to walk while seated vs. being able to walk and sit at the same time).
-For division, Aristotle gives the example of the number 5: it is 2 and 3, but 2 is even and 3 is odd, so 5 is even and odd.
+Aristotle’s fallacies are the combinations and divisions of words which alter meanings, e.g., “walk while sitting” vs. “walk-while-sitting,” (i.e., to have the ability to walk while seated vs. being able to walk and sit at the same time).
+For division, Aristotle gives the example of the number 5: it is 2 and 3.
+But 2 is even and 3 is odd, so 5 is even and odd.
 Double meaning is also possible with those words whose meanings depend on how they are pronounced, this is the fallacy of accent, but there were no accents in written Greek in Aristotle’s day; accordingly, this fallacy would be more likely in written work.
 What Aristotle had in mind is something similar to the double meanings that can be given to ‘unionized’ and ‘invalid’ depending on how they are pronounced.
 Finally, the fallacy that Aristotle calls form of expression exploits the kind of ambiguity made possible by what we have come to call category mistakes, in this case, fitting words to the wrong categories.
 Aristotle’s example is the word ‘flourishing’ which may appear to be a verb because of its ‘ing’ ending (as in ‘cutting’ or ‘running’) and so belongs to the category of actions, whereas it really belongs in the category of quality.
 Category confusion was, for Aristotle, the key cause of metaphysical mistakes.